CHEESY BROCCOLI BALLS

 Ingredients

 ⚠ THIS RECIPE CONTAINS ONE OR MORE AFFILIATE LINKS.
-The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps support me and my work, while it costs you nothing extra!
+The products I recommend are the same ones I use in my recipes; buying them through my blog helps support me and my work, and it won’t cost you anything extra!

 • 1 egg